IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 ##### 2:3.78.4.2.2 Message Semantics

 The Query Patient Resource Response is sent from the Patient Demographics Supplier to the Patient Demographics Consumer as a Bundle of Patient Resources.
-The “content-type” of the response will depend upon the requested response format indicated by the Patient Demographics Consumer.
+The "content-type" of the response will depend upon the requested response format indicated by the Patient Demographics Consumer.

 See [ITI TF-2: Appendix Z.6](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.6-populating-the-expected-response-format) for more details on response format handling.
 See [ITI TF-2: Appendix Z.7](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.7-guidance-on-access-denied-results) for guidance for Access Denied.